Skin Cancer Treatment

 What is skin cancer?

 Skin cancer is the uncontrolled growth of abnormal cells of the skin.
 A common form of cancer, its main cause is overexposure to the ultraviolet rays present in sunlight.
-There are three major types: basel cell carcinoma, squamaous cell carcinoma, and melanoma.
+There are three major types of skin cancers treated by dermatologists: basal cell carcinoma, squamaous cell carcinoma, and melanoma.

 What are the symptoms of skin cancer?